 Hundreds of people pass through an airplane each day.
 Those planes are on the ground for ever shorter periods before taking off again.
 Who could possibly clean 250 tray tables in 10 minutes?
 And, let’s face it, people are slobs.
 It’s easy to see why the germs on an airplane are multiplying even as you fasten your seat belt low and tight across your lap.

-With the common cold viruses, influenza viruses (the coronavirus is just one strand going around this flu season), e. coli, and who knows what other infectious diseases waiting to attack your immune system, you’ll want to avoid making these mistakes the next time you fly.
+With the common cold viruses, influenza viruses, e. coli, and who knows what other infectious diseases waiting to attack your immune system, you’ll want to avoid making these mistakes the next time you fly.

 And here’s a real kicker: It’s not just the sick passengers boarding your flight.
 The germs could have been left there by the dude who sat there last Tuesday.
 Those microbial buggers have real staying power!